emilyporterfieldtaylor/emilyporterfieldtaylor.github.io/README.md

 ## Instructions
 1. Select your password length.
-2. Run through the prompt to select whether you would like capital letter, lowercase letters, numbers or special charactrs in your password.
+2. Run through the prompt to select whether you would like capital letter, lowercase letters, numbers or special characters in your password.
-3. Click the generate passwrd button.
+3. Click the generate password button.

 ## Authors

-* **Emily Taylo** - *Initial work* - [emilyporterfieldtaylor](https://github.com/emilyporterfieldtaylor)
+* **Emily Taylor** - *Initial work* - [emilyporterfieldtaylor](https://github.com/emilyporterfieldtaylor)

 ## License